Revnoplex/revnobot-public/README.md

 # Revnobot
 This project is proprietary but this is a public repo for reporting issues and other stuff

-Revnobot is a multi purpose bot for general, moderation and music commands by Revnoplex#2152.\
+Revnobot is a multi-purpose utility, entertainment and music bot by @revnoplex

-You can add this bot to your server [here](https://revnoplex.github.io/bot)
+You can add this bot to your server [here](https://revnoplex.xyz/revnobot)